All Episodes

 I give the email address out.

-It would only be a nice thing, good manners to check these, so I always do.
+It would only be a nice thing, good manners, to check these, so I always do.

 Why are you spending all this time talking about the Democrats?

-They lost, they lost.
+They lost.

-I mean, I don't want to hear, but let me it's another great question, and I'll tell you exactly why.
+Another great question, and I'll tell you exactly why.

 If it's one thing, no, I can't say there's one because there's many.

-One of the many things I would love to be able to nuke in the minds and attitudes of conservatives is this idea that the Democrat Party is omnipotent and infallible and never loses and is brilliant and is outsmarting us in every turn.
+One of the many things I would love to be able to nuke in the minds and attitudes of conservatives is this idea that the Democrat Party is omnipotent and infallible and never loses and is brilliant and is outsmarting us at every turn.

-This is it's gonna take a lot of elections like we just had.
+It's going to take a lot of elections like we just had.

-But the idea they can't be beat has been disproven here big time.
+But the idea they can't be beat has been disproven here, big time, and in 2010 as well.

-And there are demographic and electoral reasons for that, but they can be overcome too, just like this was.
+Now, presidential years are a different animal, and there are demographic and electoral reasons for that, but they can be overcome too, just like this was.

 The great thing about these two elections is the American people, when they found out what was going on, steadfastly said stop it.

-Now we would have stopped it in 2012 if some Republicans had shown up and voted.
+Now, we would have stopped it in 2012 if some Republicans had shown up and voted.

 And that illustrates its own set of problems on the Republican side.